lbriais/easy_app_helper/README.md

 		 D, [2013-03-20T13:14:32.164733 #10564] DEBUG -- : Processing helper module: EasyAppHelper::Base::Instanciator
 		 D, [2013-03-20T13:14:32.164733 #10564] DEBUG -- : Processing helper module: EasyAppHelper::Common::Instanciator

-You can observe that for each included module, the framwork uses its related so-called instanciator in order to know how to start the module, externalizing the methods into a separated module to avoid poluting your own application with methods useless for you when you include the module.
+You can observe that for each of the included module, the framework uses its related so-called instanciator in order to know how to start the module, externalizing the methods into a separated module to avoid poluting your own application with methods useless for you when you include the module.

 ## Contributing